 Dogwood Lodge - (605) 720-1364

 All Fours Moriah Pet Boarding & Grooming – (605) 787-5431

 Where is the nearest place to buy _________?

 You name it, and you can probably find it at the Buffalo Chip General Store in the main amphitheater or the camping supply tent located in the South 40.
-When camping in Sturgis at the Chip, there’s no need to leave to buy the necessities.
+When camping at the Sturgis Buffalo Chip, there’s no need to leave to buy the necessities.
 The General Store is open 24/7 and is located inside the amphitheater.

 Does The Chip have showers?